ibm-cloud-docs/secrets-manager/engine-private-root-ca.md

    3. Select the HPCS private keystore from the keystores dropdown list, or enter the keystore ID manually.
    4. Choose to use existing keys or generate new keys.
 In case selecting an existing HPCS private key or entering a private key ID manually, make sure that a public key exists and it has the same ID as the private key in the private keystore.

+      In case you choose to generate new keys, those keys will not be deleted by {{site.data.keyword.secrets-manager_short}} in case the configuration will be deleted.
+      {: note}

 8. [Select the key algorithm](/docs/secrets-manager?topic=secrets-manager-prepare-create-certificates#choose-key-algorithm) that you want to use to generate the public and private key for your CA certificate.
 9. Determine whether to enable certificate revocation list (CRL) building and distribution points for your CA certificate.